openenergymonitor/emonhub/configuration.md

 ### Datacodes

-An un-configured Emonhub will by default assume that RFM12 or RFM69 data packets received are a series of integers, each 2 bytes long.
-The radio packet format is quite minimal and non-descriptive and so emonhub cant know how to decode the packets from the received data if the packet structure is any different.
+An un-configured Emonhub will by default assume that RFM12 or RFM69 data packets received are a series of integers, each 2 bytes long (when using the Jee interfacer).
+The radio packet format is quite minimal and non-descriptive and so emonhub can't know how to decode the packets from the received data if the packet structure is any different.

 Earlier OpenEnergyMonitor nodes always sent a series of integers and so no decoder configuration was needed, more recent revisions now include the sending of pulse counts or watt hours which would overrun the maximum value that can be sent as an integer.
 The latest EmonPi, EmonTx3 and EmonTH firmware's all send pulse count as long datatypes at the end of their packets taking up 4 bytes.